 Any family interested in services must fill out a wait list application.
 Palomar College is able to provide funding for qualifying families through a contract with the California Department of Education.
-For Palomar College students and community families who seek subsidized services at the San Marcos ECE-LS: Parent(s) must meet the eligibility requirements for services: for example, parent(s) must be in school and/or working and there is no parent or adult legal guardian at home who could take care of your child.
-Families must also qualify according to gross monthly Income Guidelines and family size; the maximum amount that a family can make and qualify for initial services is rank 70 (blue highlighted row).
-Ranks 71- 85 (page 3) only apply for recertification, not initial certification of funded services.
+For Palomar College students and community families who seek subsidized services at the San Marcos ECELS: Parent(s) must meet the eligibility requirements for services: for example, parent(s) must be in school and/or working and there is no parent or adult legal guardian at home who could take care of your child.
+Families must also qualify according to gross monthly Income Guidelines and family size; the maximum amount that a family can make and qualify for services is rank 85.

-September 2017 Update- There is new guidance on 12 month eligibility of funded services which we are using to update our policies and procedures.
+As of September 2017, there is new guidance on 12 month eligibility of funded services which we have used to update our policies and procedures.
 In the event of a discrepancy, this CDE guidance supersedes CCR Title 5 and our program policies.

 Please note that we do not have funded services available to children who do not qualify as a CSPP three- year old or four-year old (see definitions below).
 If your child is too young to receive services under these requirements, we suggest applying for alternate funding through the Central Eligibility List.
 Our San Marcos site accepts alternate funding resources that help families pay tuition fees (CDA, YMCA, TANF, etc.).
 To ensure that we can best serve your family when space becomes available, please let us know if are approved for funding through one of those agencies.